doctorpillcosby/oo-lift-better/README.md

-# BetterLyft™
+# LyftBetter™

 ## Deliverables
-You are building an app for a Lyft/Uber competitor
+You're building a new fitness tracker app:
-- your models are passengers, drivers, rides
+- your models are user, exercise, and log
-  - a passenger has many rides
+  - a user has many logs
-  - a driver has many rides
+  - an exercise has many logs
-  - a ride belongs to a passenger and a driver
+  - a log belongs to an exercise and a user

-    - a ride is initialized with a distance (as a float) Write out the relationships using has_many, belongs_to and has_many_through.
+Write out the relationships using has_many, belongs_to and has_many_through.
 Create the necessary methods to connect these classes.

-#### Passenger
+#### User
+- a user is initialized with a name

-- #drivers
+- #logs
-  - returns all drivers a passenger has ridden with
+  - returns all logs belonging to that user
-- #rides
+- #exercises
-  - returns all rides a passenger has been on
+  - returns all unique exercises performed by the user.
 - .all
-  - returns an array of all passengers
+  - returns an array of all users

-- #total_distance
+- #log_exercise(exercise, weight, reps)

-  - should calculate the total distance the passenger has travelled with the service
-- .premium_members
+- #get_exercise_info(exercise)
-  - should find all passengers who have travelled over 100 miles with the service
+  - returns an array of logs for the specified exercise for the user

-#### Driver
+#### Exercise
-- #passengers
+- #user
-  - returns all passengers a driver has had
+  - returns all unique users who performed this exercise
-- #rides
+- #logs
-  - returns all rides a driver has made
+  - returns all logs this exercise is part of
 - .all
   - returns an array of all drivers
+- #average_weight
+  - returns the average weight for lifted for this exercise
-- .mileage_cap(distance)
+- #strongest_lifter
-  - takes an argument of a distance (float) and returns all drivers who have exceeded that mileage
+  - returns the user who lifted the heaviest weight for this exercise

-#### Ride
+#### Log
+- a log is initialized with (exercise, weight, reps, user)
-- #passenger
+- #user
-  - returns the passenger object for that ride
+  - returns the user object for this log
-- #driver
+- #exercise
-  - returns the driver object for that ride
+  - returns the exercise object for this log
-- .average_distance
-  - should find the average distance of all rides